MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/customer-list-item.md

 **Delete:** Required.
 You must specify either the [Parent Id](#parentid) or [Audience](#audience) field.

 ## <a name="subtype"></a>Sub Type
-Determines whether the [Text](#text) field represents a CRMID or hashed Email value.
+Determines whether the [Text](#text) field represents a hashed Email value.

-Supported values are "CRMID" and "Email".
+Currently the only supported value is "Email".

 **Add:** Required
 **Delete:** Required

 ## <a name="text"></a>Text
-The CRMID or hashed Email as text.
+The hashed Email as text.

-If the [Sub Type](#subtype) is "CRMID", this field must contain the CRMID value as plain text up to 100 characters in length.

 If the [Sub Type](#subtype) is "Email", this field cannot contain plain text.
 The string must be hashed using the SHA-256 algorithm.
 The hashed Email must be a hexadecimal string of length 64.
 For example, you must upload a hashed string such as "9180e8ed3ef35bca79a39be7ad1f392e45cc4fc12a1f747df7a35af28f7eb93f" instead of "test@contoso.com".